chef/chef-web-docs/content/ruby.md

 ### Verify Syntax

-Many people who are new to Ruby often find that it doesn't take very long to get up to speed with the basics.
+Many people who are new to Ruby often find that it does not take very long to get up to speed with the basics.
 For example, it is useful to know how to check the syntax of a Ruby file, such as the contents of a cookbook named `my_cookbook.rb`: